RiemaLabs/modular-indexer-light/README.md

 - `network`: Specify the network (current: 'Pre-Alpha Testnet').
 - `namespaceID`: Your designated namespace identifier.
 Leave it to empty to create a namespace following the instruction.
 - `gasCoupon`: Customized code for managing transaction fees.
-- `privateKey`: Your private key for secure transactions.
 - `timeout`: The timeout to upload a checkpoint to the Nubit DA Layer.

 #### Setting Up `committeeIndexers`: